Expertise: Accelerometer / Motion sensing

 CBC story about the Able Innovations ALTA.
 SAM3 is proud of all of the work we have done to support Able Innovations creation of this …

-W. Sloan, B. Wallace, R. Goubran, H. Sveistrup, “Improved Activity Recognition Through Fusion of Earable Pairs” accepted at IEEE Medical Measurement and Applications Symposium (MeMeA 2025), 2025
+W. Sloan, B. Wallace, R. Goubran, H. Sveistrup, “Improved Activity Recognition Through Fusion of Earable Pairs” at IEEE Medical Measurement and Applications Symposium (MeMeA 2025), 2025

-T. Sloan, B. Wallace, R. Goubran, “System for Drone Based Indoor Mapping for Augmented Reality” accepted at 2025 IEEE International Instrumentation Measurement Technology Conference (I2MTC), 2025
+T. Sloan, B. Wallace, R. Goubran, “System for Drone Based Indoor Mapping for Augmented Reality” at 2025 IEEE International Instrumentation Measurement Technology Conference (I2MTC), 2025

-W. Sloan, B. Wallace, R. Goubran, H. Sveistrup, “Cross-Body Transfer Learning for Human Activity Recognition” accepted at 2025 IEEE International Instrumentation Measurement Technology Conference (I2MTC), 2025
+W. Sloan, B. Wallace, R. Goubran, H. Sveistrup, “Cross-Body Transfer Learning for Human Activity Recognition” at 2025 IEEE International Instrumentation Measurement Technology Conference (I2MTC), 2025

 open preprint access